Focus on Budget & Taxes

 Each year, the Municipality of Anchorage collects property taxes from homeowners and commercial entities, and in return, those taxes fund local services like fire and police, schools, parks, libraries, roads, and health services.

-Property taxes account for about half of the revenue needed to fund the Municipality’s operations.
-Other sources of funding include non-property taxes such as room, auto, tobacco, and alcohol taxes as well as investment revenue, fees and permits, and federal and state contributions.
+Property taxes account for about half of the revenue needed to fund the Municipality’s operations, and about 40% funds the Anchorage School District.
+Other sources of funding include non-property taxes such as roomautotobaccomarijuana and alcohol taxes as well as investment revenue, fees and permits, and federal and state contributions.

 The process is repeated on a smaller scale each April in what is called the 1st Quarter Budget Revision.
 This gives the municipality a chance to see where the previous year’s revenue and expenses actually fell and make adjustments as needed, since the budget is based on projections from the previous fall.